caioeverest/rss-watcher/README.md

 > Cron to run the pooling at the RSS.

 **CHARACTER_LIMIT** = 1900
-> Max amount of characters to be sent in embedded description (Discord's max is 2048) but there is also a [Read more] whith an url for the news.
-We recomend setting it at 1900 characters.
+> Max amount of characters to be sent in embedded description (Discord's max is 2048) but there is also a [Read more] with an URL for the news.
+We recommend setting it at 1900 characters.

 **PAYLOAD_COLOR** = 16685830
 > The color of the embedded box.
-Discord understands this color through a decimal value, so for you to set a color based on the HexTable, you must convert the identificator to a decimal value.
+Discord understands this color through a decimal value, so in order to set a color based on the HexTable, you must convert the identificator to a decimal value.
 > Here is a web [conversor](https://www.binaryhexconverter.com/hex-to-decimal-converter)

 **AVATAR_URL** = `https://static.kingdom.gg/discord-news-bot-logo.png`